marcvitbr/corona-sdk-gesture-recognizer/README.md

 end)
 ```

 ### This is a work in progress.
-There's a lot TODO:
+There's a lot to do, such as:

 * Make it possible to fine-tune the events recognition parameters through configuration;
 * Add simple ```swipeLeft``` and ```swipeRight``` events, as a complement to the existing ```swipeLeftDown```, ```swipeLeftUp```, ```swipeRightDown``` and ```swipeRightUp``` events;